 - Be available to students a minimum of three hours per week for “office hours.”
 Office hours may be held at any accessible location on grounds.
-Times and locations must be known both to students and to the Head T.A.
+Times and locations must be known both to students and to the Head TA or professor.

-- Administer the two mid-term tests and the final exam to students enrolled in the two discussion sections.
+- Administer mid-term tests and the final exam to students enrolled in the two discussion sections.

 - Explain the material presented in the lectures and the textbook and answer questions from students in the two discussion sections.